 that will change each time you dine here.
 (The price has subsequently been raised to $395).
 Thankfully, all these

-theatrics lead to our highest
+theatrics lead to one of the highest

-rating for a restaurant
+ratings for a restaurant

 in Los Angeles, proving that chef Hiro's concentration, talent and efforts